 - Societal Benefits from Reduced Pollution or Energy Costs

-EA provides additional flexibility in maintaining the optimal building climate and pinpointing problem areas.
-EA also allows more efficient control of building operations from central or remote locations.
+GPS provides additional flexibility in maintaining the optimal building climate and pinpointing problem areas.
+GPS also allows more efficient control of building operations from central or remote locations.

 This allows building operators to be more responsive to occupants’ and management’s needs, while reducing occupant complaints that result in lost productivity, cancelled leases due to tenant discomfort, and sales losses due to customer discomfort.

 Almost any medium- to large-sized business can benefit from enhanced automation.
-There are many opportunities for facilities in aggregate of 200kW or more to implement EA technologies and systems.
-EA is particularly cost effective at sites over 1 MW due to the economies of scale.
+There are many opportunities for facilities in aggregate of 200kW or more to implement GPS technologies and systems.
+GPS is particularly cost effective at sites over 1 MW due to the economies of scale.

-EA technologies present a wide range of options in terms of cost, level of sophistication, and ability to control energy use.
-The returns depend on a facility’s current level of automation as well as available EA upgrades to address EA project goals.
+GPS technologies present a wide range of options in terms of cost, level of sophistication, and ability to control energy use.
+The returns depend on a facility’s current level of automation as well as available EA upgrades to address GPS project goals.

 Technical Options Overview